Asian shares bounce after Wall St dive, recession warning - KVIA

 The Philippine stock market was closed as of Tuesday after the government imposed restrictions on movement in the capital.

-Recent losses in global markets are the worst since the 2008 financial crisis.
+Global markets have suffered their worst losses since the 2008 financial crisis.

 The S&P 500 has shed nearly 30% since setting a record less than a month ago, and it’s at its lowest point since the end of 2018.
 Monday’s precipitous losses accelerated in the last half hour of trading after President Donald Trump said the economy may be headed for a recession and asked Americans to avoid gatherings of more than 10 people.